 Whether you choose to get a job to earn money, take a working holiday abroad or offer your time volunteering to a cause you are interested in, it's important to plan your year out so that you get the most out of it.
 Skills gained on a well-structured gap year are much in demand from employers and can make a significant contribution to your own personal development.

 Ask your Connexions Personal Adviser about the year out options that would be best for you.
-You can find guidebooks and magazines advertising year out opportunities in your local Connexions Centre and there are many websites offering advice and information, including the Gap Year, Gap Advice or Gap Work websites.
+You can find guidebooks and magazines advertising year out opportunities in your local Connexions Centre and there are many websites offering advice and information, including the Gap Year or Gap Work websites.